Brela/background-pixels/README.md

 ## users can
 ✔️ change pixel size
 ✔️ change the colors in the canvas
-✔️ creat either a canvas of random pixel or a pattern of differnt colors
+✔️ create either a canvas of random pixel or a pattern of differnt colors

 ## highlights of completed tasks
 * made mobile friendly